 This might sound kind of crazy… But despite the July crowds, the 4th of July is still one of my favorite times of year to visit WDW.
 Yes, it might be a bold (unpopular) claim, but I’m sticking to it!
 The fireworks on the 4th of July are even more spectacular than you can imagine (or you can see on YouTube).
 The power and emphatic patriotism that comes from the abundance of fireworks in the finale of each show at the Magic Kingdom and EPCOT is something you almost can’t accurately describe unless you’re there (and feel the ricochet of the fireworks in your chest).

-Plus, the Voices of Liberty perform a special annual show at The America Gardens Theatre (outside at The American Adventure) – you just have to hear Tiffany Coburn perform the Star Spangled Banner to close out the show.
+Plus, the Voices of Liberty perform a special annual show at The America Gardens Theatre (outside at The American Adventure) – you just have to hear recordings of former member Tiffany Coburn sing the Star Spangled Banner to close out the show.
 Simply stunning!

 July Disney World Crowds